Home » Symptoms » Dog Symptoms A-Z » Pain in the Lumbar Region

 Pain in the Lumbar Region in Dogs

-Pain in the lumbar region in dogs refers to discomfort or unease that occurs in the lower back of the animal.
-This pain can limit mobility and affect the dog’s general well-being.
+Pain in the lumbar region in dogs refers to discomfort or unease occurring in the animal’s lower back.
+This pain can restrict movement and affect the dog’s overall well-being.

 Can Occur with the Following Diseases: